openvinotoolkit/openvino/docs/ops/arithmetic/Multiply_1.md

 **Category**: *Arithmetic binary*

-**Short description**: *Multiply* performs element-wise multiplication operation with two given tensors applying broadcasting rule specified in the *auto_broacast* attribute.
+**Short description**: *Multiply* performs element-wise multiplication operation with two given tensors applying broadcasting rule specified in the *auto_broadcast* attribute.

 **Detailed description**
 Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and ``auto_broadcast`` attribute is not ``none``.
 Broadcasting is performed according to ``auto_broadcast`` value.